2022 Green River Field Institute

 COSTS + DEADLINES

-Because we believe teachers and students need regenerative outdoor experiences more than most, Freeflow always extends a discount to contracted educators and enrolled students.
+Because we believe teachers and students need regenerative outdoor experiences more than most, Freeflow always extends a small discount to contracted educators and enrolled students.
+We also offer a small discount to our alumni.
+Because we believe in paying our instructors, facilitators, support staff, and guides an equitable wage, we do not offer individual discounts that compromise the integrity of those wages.

 If you need financial support on your Freeflow course, we invite you to read about our scholarship offerings here.
 Please check our scholarship page often.The first application window for our scholarships closes on APRIL 1, 2022.
 We’re also very happy to email or talk on the phone with you about which scholarships might be right for you!